Peter Voulkos: Ceramics' specialization

 Voulkos studied painting and printmaking at Montana State College, in Bozeman (now Montana State University), where he was introduced to ceramics (Frances Senska, who established the ceramics arts program, was his teacher).
 Ceramics quickly became a passion.
 His 25 pounds of clay allowed by semester by the school was not enough, so he managed to spot a source of quality clay from the tires of the trucks that would stop by the restaurant where he worked part-time.

 He earned his MFA in ceramics from California College of the Arts and Crafts, in Oakland.
 Afterwards, he returned to Bozeman, and began his career in a pottery business with classmate Rudy Autio, producing functional dinnerware.

 In 1951 Voulkos and Autio became the first resident artists at the Archie Bray Foundation for the Ceramic Arts, in Helena, Montana.
 It is from his time as Resident Director (1951-1954) that the lineage of his mature work, later in full bloom during his tenure at the Otis Art Institute in Los Angeles, California, can be traced.

 In 1953, Voulkos was invited to teach a summer session ceramics course at Black Mountain College in Asheville, North Carolina.
 After the summer at Black Mountain, he changed his approach to creating ceramics.
 The artist eschewed his traditional training and instead of creating smooth, well-thrown glazed vessels he started to work gesturally with raw clay, frequently marring his work with gashes and punctures.

 In 1954, after founding the art ceramics department at the Otis College of Art and Design, called the Los Angeles County Art Institute, his work rapidly became abstract and sculptural.
 In 1959, he presented for the first time his heavy ceramics during the exhibition at the Landau Gallery in Los Angeles.
 This created a seismic reaction in the ceramics world, both for the grotesquerie of the sculptures' shapes and the genius marriage of arts and craft, and accelerated his transfer to UC Berkeley.

 UC Berkeley's ceramics department

 He moved to the University of California, Berkeley, in 1959, where he also founded the ceramics program, which grew into the Department of Design.
-In the early 1960s, he set up a bronze foundry off-campus, anticipating the metal cast Wurster Hall, and started exhibiting his work at NY's Museum of Modern Art.
+In the early 1960s, he set up a bronze foundry off-campus, anticipating the metal cast Wurster Hall, and started exhibiting his work at the New York Museum of Modern Art.

 He became a full professor there in 1967, and continued to teach until 1985.
 Among his students were many ceramic artists who became well known in their own right.

+In 1984, Voulkos was awarded a Guggenheim Fellowship for Fine Arts.

 At a New York auction in 2001, a 1986 sculpture by Peter Voulkos was sold $72,625 to a European museum.

 He died of a heart attack on February 16, 2002, after conducting a college ceramics workshop at Bowling Green State University, Ohio, demonstrating his skill to a live audience.